Good Pain / Bad Pain - What's The Difference?

 When you workout, your muscles grow by being overloaded and then repairing themselves.
 Some pain is a natural result.
 To make sure you're not injuring yourself, you need to determine if you're experiencing "good" or "bad" pain.

 Good Pain is a mild burning sensation you feel in your muscles.
 It's the result of muscle inflammation and is generally an indicator you're making gains.
-If the pain is making you feel uncomfortable, simply slow the pace down and it should quickly subside.
+If the pain makes you feel uncomfortable, simply slow the pace down, and it should quickly subside.

 Bad Pain is anything sudden, sharp or a pain on just one side of the body.
 Pain in your joints might indicate a problem with the tendon or a joint-related injury.
 Any pain that comes with swelling, bruising or loss of motion in the joint is bad pain.
 If you've got any symptoms of bad pain, get professional medical help.